dcycle/starterkit-node/README.md

 * Make sure you have a gmail account
 * Configure the Google OAuth consent screen and setting up credentials for your application.
-* While configuring Oauth consent screen in scope you have to select .../auth/userinfo.email	(To See your primary Google Account email address).
+* While configuring Oauth consent screen in scope you have to select .../auth/userinfo.email	(To See your primary Google Account name, email address, language preference, and profile picture with dcycleproject.org.).
 * While Configuring Credential Authorization redirection add callback URL: https://www.example.com/auth/google/callback
 * copy client secret and take note of the client ID and client secret from oauth consent screen to ./app/config/unversioned.yml.